filipsPL/mqtt-monitor/README.md

 ![screenshot](obrazki/README-88cf8fcc.png)

-It was tested (under GitHub Actions CI/CD) and works under:
+It was tested (with GitHub Actions CI/CD) and works under:
 - OS: Ubuntu, MacOS, and Windows
 - Python versions: 3.5, 3.8, and 3.9